 The oral exams share a common set of procedural rules:

 - Prior to scheduling an oral exam, the student must:

-- have his written materials approved by his advisor,
+- have their written materials approved by their advisor,

 - deliver a draft of the written materials to the Examination Committee, and